EricFecteau/rust-data-analysis/src/3_transformation/2_select.md

 ## Select

-To have access to data, lets connect to the parquet LFS data:
+To have access to data, lets connect to the parquet Census data:

 ```rust
 === Rust 3_2_1_select imports